theresasogunle/Rave-Java-Library/README.md

 ## Kenya Mpesa
 -Display the Mpesa Buisness account number ```637747``` and the Account number which is returned as orderRef in the charge response.
 #### For the developer
--Use webhooks to get notified on transaction, and set it to pending, then complete/failed once notified with same status on webhook.
+- Use webhooks to get notified on transaction, and set it to pending, then complete/failed once notified with same status on webhook. - - Webhooks?
 See guide on using webhooks here: https://flutterwavedevelopers.readme.io/v2.0/docs/events-webhooks
 -After getting the notofication, requery to confirm final status

 # The MIT License (MIT)